Polynomiality of surface braid and mapping class group representations: Background

-\begin{rmk}[\emph{Alternative using \cite{PSI}.}] The way we extend the homological representation functors along the Quillen bracket construction $\langle \cG,\cM\rangle$ in Lemma~\ref{lem:extension_Quillen_source_homological_rep_functors} may seem a little ad hoc since we make an apparently arbitrary choice for this extension.
-In \cite{PSI}, we have a more conceptual (although equivalent) method of the construction of the homological representation functors $\fL^{\star}_{(\bk,\ell)}$.
-In particular, the fact that these functors are well-defined on the category $\langle \cG,\cM\rangle$ is already encoded in the method of \cite{PSI}, and our choice in Lemma~\ref{lem:extension_Quillen_source_homological_rep_functors} matches with this alternative definition.
-We refer to \cite[\S2 and \S5]{PSI} for further details.
-However, we prefer to follow a more direct approach here, since the results of the present paper do not depend on those of \cite{PSI}. \end{rmk}
+\begin{rmk}[\emph{Comparison with \cite{PSI}.}] The way we extend the homological representation functors along the Quillen bracket construction $\langle \cG,\cM \rangle$ in Lemma~\ref{lem:extension_Quillen_source_homological_rep_functors} may seem a little ad hoc since we make an apparently arbitrary choice for this extension.
+In \cite{PSI}, there is a more conceptual (although equivalent) method of the construction of the homological representation functors $\fL^{\star}_{(\lambda,\ell)}$.
+In particular, the fact that these functors are well-defined on the category $\langle \cG,\cM \rangle$ is already encoded in the method of \cite[\S 2--\S 3]{PSI}, and our choice for the morphism $[\tm,\id_{\tm\natural\tn}]$ in Lemma~\ref{lem:extension_Quillen_source_homological_rep_functors} matches with this alternative definition.
+We refer to \cite[\S 2--\S 3]{PSI} for further details. \end{rmk}

-Finally, we note that the homological representations obtained with the parameters $\ell\in\{1,2\}$ are always untwisted: \begin{lem} There are equalities $Q^{\unt}_{(\bk,\ell)} = Q_{(\bk,\ell)}$ and $\fLu_{(\bk,\ell)} =\fL_{(\bk,\ell)}$ for $\ell \leq 2$. \end{lem} \begin{proof} The result for $\ell=1$ is obvious since $Q_{(\bk,1)}=0$.
-For $\ell = 2$, the $G_{n}$-action on $Q_{(\bk,2,n)}$ is trivial for each $n$, since this is induced by conjugation in the abelian group $G_{\bk,n}/\LCS_2$.
-Hence the surjection $Q_{(\bk,\ell)}\twoheadrightarrow Q^{\unt}_{(\bk,\ell)}$ is an equality.
-The result for $\fLu_{(\bk,\ell)}$ then follows by construction. \end{proof}
+Finally, we note that the homological representations obtained with the parameters $\ell\in\{1,2\}$ are always untwisted: \begin{lem} There are equalities $Q^{\unt}_{(\lambda,\ell)} = Q_{(\lambda,\ell)}$ and $\fLu_{(\lambda,\ell)} =\fL_{(\lambda,\ell)}$ for $\ell \leq 2$. \end{lem} \begin{proof} The result for $\ell=1$ is obvious since $Q_{(\lambda,1)}=0$.
+For $\ell = 2$, the $G_{n}$-action on $Q_{(\lambda,2,n)}$ is trivial for each $n$, since this is induced by conjugation in the abelian group $G_{\lambda,n}/\LCS_{2}$.
+Hence the surjection $Q_{(\lambda,\ell)}\twoheadrightarrow Q^{\unt}_{(\lambda,\ell)}$ is an equality.
+The result for $\fLu_{(\lambda,\ell)}$ then follows by construction. \end{proof}